-As variable_names, but only reports the variables occurring only once in the Term read.
-Variables starting with an underscore ('') are not included in this list.
-(ISO).
+As variable_names, but only reports the variables occurring only once in the Term read (ISO).
 If Vars is the constant warning, singleton variables are reported using print_message/2.
 The variables appear in the order they have been read.

-syntax_errors(Atom)
+The latter option provides backward compatibility and is used to read terms from source files.
+Not all singleton variables are reported as a warning.
+See section 2.16.1 for the rules that apply for warning about a singleton variable.62 syntax_errors(Atom)